singhsimran39/CompetitiveMachineLearning/HackerEarth_Hotstar/README.md

  - Packages used are ggplot2, data.table, caret, xgboost, e1071, tidyr, dplyr.

 ### Model Training
- - Model 6 and 7 contain 2 and 3 way feature interactions from XGBFi
+ - Model 6 and 7 contain 2 and 3 way feature interactions respectively from XGBFi
- - The final model is and ensemble of all the above models and is again trained on XGBoost.
+ - The final model is an ensemble of model 1 to 7 and is again trained on XGBoost.